BraXi/pragma_progs/README.md

 Server (and noone knows when-client) progs sources for Q2 derived pragma engine

-This is not intended to rewrite Q2's C logic into QC
+This is not intended to rewrite Q2's C logic into QC but a small and clean implementation intended for future project

 very WIP, incomplete and lots changing